Principles define how we want to go about doing something. Here’s a summary of our core principles:

 We don’t just want a better America as defined by my group or your group, but a better America for us all.

 We are an independent voice.

 Everywhere we turn, we see partisanship and division.
-We have discovered that neither Republicans nor Democrats have all the answers.
-Many of us routinely demonize those of different views, but neither side is necessarily evil.
+We understand that we need all of us, and neither Republicans nor Democrats have every single answer we need.
+Many of us routinely demonize those of different views, but good people can see things differently.
 We will listen to all sides, and try to identify the best solutions for everyone.

-The best solution might be the left’s solution.
-It might be the right’s solution.
+The best solution might be that proposed on the left.
+It might be that proposed by the right.
 It might be a middle-of-the-road compromise.
 Or, quite possibly, it might be a creative solution that combines the best and most effective ideas from right, left, and center.

-Something that does great good for one person while doing little harm to anyone else is usually worth doing.
+Something that does great good for some while doing little harm to anyone else is usually worth doing.

 Practically speaking, every law we have carries with it a cost.
 Being required to drive on the right-hand side of the road, for example, is a slight inconvenience to those who would prefer not to have to pay much attention to their driving, and it’s an expense to those who are ticketed for not doing so.

 However, this small cost is more than offset by the benefit to all of our citizens of having such a law.

 When we think about our existing laws, or think about passing new ones, we need to ask carefully whether the benefit justifies the cost.
 A law that will bring great benefit to some of our citizens at very little cost to others is probably one we can justify.
 A law that carries significant cost to many of our citizens without bringing any real benefit to anyone is difficult to justify.

 A major question for any law should be: What’s its real impact going to be?